megaeriv/afripay-rate-tracker/README.md

 3. Returns the **lowest** of what's left — matching your instruction that the standard rate is always the lower conversion figure.

-If a site's wording for a promo rate isn't in that keyword list, add it — that's the main thing worth watching in the first couple of weeks of runs.
+If a site's wording for a promo rate isn't in that keyword list, add it, that's the main thing worth watching in the first couple of weeks of runs.

 ## 7. Known flags to resolve before first live run

-- **TransferGo EUR URL**: your original list repeated the GBP URL (`gbp-to-ngn`) for EUR. `config.py` currently points EUR to `eur-to-ngn`, which matches TransferGo's URL pattern — please confirm this is right.
+- **TransferGo EUR URL**: your original list repeated the GBP URL (`gbp-to-ngn`) for EUR. `config.py` currently points EUR to `eur-to-ngn`, which matches TransferGo's URL pattern, please confirm this is right.
 - **USDNGN sheet, columns 18–20**: your sheet has a second, unlabeled Morning/Afternoon/Closing block after Western Union with no header text.
-Not wired up in `config.py` — let me know if this is a 5th company reserved for later (e.g. MonieWorld for USD?) so I can map it.
+Not wired up in `config.py`, let me know if this is a 5th company reserved for later (e.g. MonieWorld for USD?) so I can map it.
-- **Western Union GB flow** is the most fragile page here — it's a multi-step transfer flow, not a simple rate page, and may hit a cookie banner or location check.
+- **Western Union GB flow** is the most fragile page here, it's a multi-step transfer flow, not a simple rate page, and may hit a cookie banner or location check.
 Budget extra calibration time for this one.
-- **Rolling reserve / promo terms**: none of this affects your data, just flagging that site redesigns will eventually break a selector or two — when a run logs `NEEDS_SELECTOR_FIX` for a site, that's your cue to re-run `playwright codegen` for that one site only.
+- **Rolling reserve / promo terms**: none of this affects your data, just flagging that site redesigns will eventually break a selector or two, when a run logs `NEEDS_SELECTOR_FIX` for a site, that's your cue to re-run `playwright codegen` for that one site only.